itsmejoeeey/gatsby-rehype-embed-gist/README.md

 ## Notes

-The order of the plugins only matters when used in conjunction with `gatsby-remark-prismjs`, because this plugin transforms the inline code blocks, so add `gatsby-remark-embed-gist` somewhere above this plugin.
+The order of the plugins only matters when used in conjunction with `gatsby-rehype-prismjs`, because this plugin transforms the inline code blocks, so add `gatsby-rehype-embed-gist` somewhere above this plugin.

 ## License

-MIT, by Patricio Trevino
+MIT by Patricio Trevino, Joey Miller